 Travelrite International Pty Ltd

 Telephone (03) 8803 6868

-About Travelrite International: Travelrite International Pty Ltd is a well-established travel company which has been marketing throughout Australia for over 35 years and operating in Victoria for more than 40 years.
-It has two fully ATAS (No A10538) and IATA offices at Balwyn and Heathmont.
-As such they directly represent the major airlines of the world and all major domestic and international hotel, tour and transport operators.
+About Travelrite International: Travelrite International Pty Ltd (ABN 64 005 817 078) is a well-established travel company which has been operating in the eastern suburbs of Melbourne for more than 40 years.
+It is fully IATA and ATAS accredited: A10538.
+As such, it directly represents the major airlines of the world and all major domestic and international tour and transport operators.
+Travelrite International has been operating special interest tours for 30 years, and now runs over 120 tours a year.
 Travelrite International Pty Ltd is a full member of the Australian Federation of Travel Agents – AFTA.

 “This was my fourth Travelrite tour – the courtesy and attention to detail was outstanding from the travel consultant to the tour manager.
 It was too hard to choose a favourite sightseeing tour as all of them were interesting and the local guides good.”

 “I thoroughly enjoyed the cruise and excursions.
 I met so many nice people and had great confidence in our Tour Manager.”